By Eric Bright

 Jules Korngold, thanks for your long answer.
 Without actually addressing my original questions, you have actually managed to demonstrate one of my points.
 I agree that science is exceptionally successful in helping us to navigate the physical world.
 However, it requires an unjustified commitment to causality.
 I agree that we can’t ignore the success of this assumption but it is, nevertheless, unjustified and therefore falls into the category of ‘core belief that can not be justified’ in my original question.

-So, what Paul is saying is essentially what I said above: “Science is ultimately based on bullshit,” and the place where he wants to take his stance is to add that therefore, “… if having a foundation based on bullshit is okay for science, then it must also be okay for religion too.”
+So, what Paul is saying is essentially what I said above: “Science is ultimately based on bullshit,” and the place where he wants to take his stance is to add that

 The next exchanges of the comments show exactly that pattern: